jabranham/SocialScienceLinuxConfig/README.md

 needs.
 R is everything you need for statistical analysis, and texlive will provide you with a working TeX distribution.
 Pandoc converts between many different document formats (tex, pdf, markdown, Word, etc).
 The fortran compiler is used by one of lintr's dependencies.
+Finally, aspell-en gives you dictionary files for spell checking.
+If you type in languages other than English, you'll need to find the proper dictionaries.

-    sudo pacman -S emacs git r texlive-most pandoc gcc-fortran
+    sudo pacman -S emacs git r texlive-most pandoc gcc-fortran aspell-en

 ## Step 1a: Install packages from the AUR
 There are a *ton* of useful packages in the Arch User's Repository